-TL;DR: Aetna, a CVS Health company, modified CPB 0315 governing etanercept (Enbrel) coverage, effective January 5, 2026.
-Here's what billing teams need to know before submitting claims under HCPCS J1438.
+TL;DR: Aetna, a CVS Health company, modified CPB 0315 covering etanercept (Enbrel) billing, effective January 5, 2026.
+Prescriber specialty requirements, biomarker testing documentation, and step therapy criteria all changed — here's what your billing team needs to do now.

 Quick-Reference Table